Thursday, November 28, 2019

 A more modern idea is that a giant data trove of beliefs and thoughts could be used to reconstruct a human personality and give it life inside a robot.
 This is a bit different from the idea of a cathedral, because, while a building designed for worship pays homage to a larger tradition, a personality data bank pays homage only to oneself.

-Architecture as Attitude
+Architecture as attitude

 "...I tell people what they don’t want to hear with a hood punk doll aesthetic.
 When I think about my aesthetic, I think about architecture.
 In some ways, when it comes to my personal style, architecture inspires me almost as much as music does.
 When I think about what I want to communicate through my style, I think about open concept spaces.
 I think expansive, liberated, present and I’m drawn to wear things that make me feel big, expanded, and beyond societal expectations that fit within a container to make people most comfortable." — Bunny McKensie Mack, quoted in "Everything And More: On the Makings of Bunny McKensie Mack," by Tempestt Hazel, May 18, 2022, Sixty Inches From Center